 3. Organ Failure

-As circulation weakens, vital organs (kidneys, liver, and heart) begin to fail.
-This is a natural part of the body’s shutting-down process.
+As circulation declines, vital organs such as kidneys, liver, and heart start to lose function.
+This marks a natural stage in a person’s gradual shutting-down process.

 4. Cardiac Arrest